 Since examining haplotype maps alone only tells us the order in which the mutations occurred and not the exact date of mutations, more information is needed before we can chronologically identify a "Y-chromosomal Adam".
 This information comes from our understanding of the rate at which mutations accumulate, usually by studying DNA which does not change in other ways (such as through recombination).
 Y chromosomal DNA and mitochondrial DNA are good study subjects in this respect, and by observing and analyzing such DNA across a large range of individuals of several species, it's possible to estimate the rate at which mutations accumulate.
 This rate of change is sometimes called the molecular clock, and it remains an active area of research.

-The concept of "Y-chromosomal Adam" simply means that all men today are descended from a single male ancestor who lived in Africa about 60,000 - 90,000 years ago.
+The concept of "Y-chromosomal Adam" simply means that all men today are descended from a single male ancestor who lived in Africa about 60,000 - 90,000 years ago (but see note above regarding the dates).
 What happened to the lineages of the other men who lived at this time, and were his contemporaries?
 Surely there must have been many other men who also had children.
 What happened to those kids?

 The answer is simple if you consider how the Y-chromosome is transmitted, from father to son.
 Daughters do not have the Y-chromosome.
 Consider a man who produces one son and one daughter.
 His son inherits his Y-chromosome, the daughter does not.
 If that son then has a son of his own, the Y-chromosome is transmitted to the third generation, but if he doesn't, then it is lost.
 It takes only a single generation in which there are no offspring, or the offspring are all daughters, for the Y-chromosome of that lineage to be lost forever.
 Somewhere in the 60,000+ years between us and Y-chromosomal Adam, this happened to all other lineages.
 There was a generation which produced no offspring, or which produced only daughters.